Pay as you throw: Social

 Waste collections costs are distributed more fairly among the population, and in proportion to the amount of waste each user generates.
 Free riders are no longer able to have their behavior subsidized, and PAYT is said to promote community sustainability.
 Lower-income families tend to produce less waste and thus pay lower waste collection fees.

 Diversion effects and risks

 Charging for waste often results in illegal dumping (also known as "fly-tipping") or the waste being passed to unlicensed or illegal disposal methods.
 Studies have found that unit pricing, which involves charging a set price per bag of garbage thrown out, contribute to illegal dumping.
 Although the intent of unit pricing is to encourage people to use other forms of waste disposal such as recycling and composting, people often turn to disposing of waste in unauthorized areas to save money.
 Municipalities in Massachusetts have typically observed a reduction in trash larger than the increase in recycling, but this is believed to be due to people formerly bringing in trash from other communities (where presumably there is no free pickup) to the homes of friends and relatives.

+The bin/container method and tag/sticker method can also be at risk of theft.